Problem

 SSRS Migration Checklist

-• Update Compatibility Level if going to newer version SQL Server
+- Update Compatibility Level if going to a newer version of SQL Server

 Next Steps